Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

 \begin{definition} Given a binary neuron activation matrix $\displaystyle \mN $ and a label $L \in \mathfrak{L^n}$, the decomposed alignment between the annotations associated with $L$ and the neuron activations is defined as:

 where the subscript indicates the quantity per sample. \end{definition}

-\begin{lemma} Given a binary neuron activation matrix $\displaystyle \mN $ and a label $L \in \mathfrak{L^n}$, the decomposed alignment between the annotations associated with $L$ and the neuron activations is equivalent to the Intersection Over Union if the logical operators involved in $L$ are 00-preserving:
+\begin{lemma} Given a binary neuron activation matrix $\displaystyle \mN $ and a label $L \in \mathfrak{L^n}$, the decomposed alignment between the annotations associated with $L$ and the neuron activations is equivalent to the IoU score if the logical operators involved in $L$ are 00-preserving: